slackapi/bolt-js/docs/_tutorials/getting_started.md

 You’ll be prompted with a series of questions to describe your new project (you can accept the defaults by hitting <kbd>Enter</kbd> on each prompt if you aren’t picky).
 After you’re done, you’ll have a new `package.json` file in your directory.

-Before we install the Bolt for JavaScript package to your new project, let's save the bot token and signing secret that was generated when you configured your app.
-These should be stored as environment variables and should *not* be saved in version control.
+Before we install the Bolt for JavaScript package to your new project, let's save the **bot token** and **Signing Secret** that were generated when you configured your app.
+These should be stored as local environment variables and should *not* be saved in version control.

 1. **Copy your Signing Secret from the Basic Information page** and then store it in a new environment variable.
 The following example works on Linux and macOS; but [similar commands are available on Windows](https://superuser.com/questions/212150/how-to-set-env-variable-in-windows-cmd-line/212153#212153).
 ```shell